Joly Braga Santos: Awards

 The Three Symphonic Sketches (1962) were distinguished by Donemus in 1963, and the 5th Symphony, by the «Tribune Internationale des Compositeurs» (UNESCO) in 1966.

 In 2004, the recording of the Symphony No. 4 by Naxos/Marco Polo, performed by the National Symphony Orchestra of Ireland and conducted by Álvaro Cassuto received the Cannes Classical Award for the CD Premier category.

 Honors

 In 1977, Joly Braga Santos was distinguished with the Order of Santiago de Espada by António Ramalho Eanes, the President of the Portuguese Republic.

-Selected works

-Opera

-1958 – Mérope, Opera in 3 Acts, on a play by Almeida Garrett; Soprano, Tenor, Bass, 3 Baritons, Choir and Orchestra - 95'; Premiere: Lisbon, 1959, S. Carlos Theater, conducted by the author.